mas802/statdoc/README.md

 The system is setup to be extendible and flexible, but it currently mainly focuses on projects using Stata.

+(!) currently the pom.xml is disabled due to security issues, let me know if you need a proper update or proceed at your own risk

 features
 ========